GentRoyal/outreachy-contributions/README.md

 | **Y**         | Binary classification, 0: Not Blocker, 1: Blocker       |
 | **Metric** | pIC50 (no unit) |

-There were 22 missing values in the `Drug_ID` column and I filled the missing values by combining the pubchempy and rdkit libraries.
+There were 22 missing values in the `Drug_ID` column and I filled the missing values by combining the PUBCHEMPY and RDKIT libraries.
 I started by extracting the molecule formula from the SMILES.
 This was then used to find the chemical formula and by extension, the drug name.

 All through the project, I use a logger to log the process and the following is an extract
 ```bash